rrjavadev/camunda-dynamic-dmn/README.md

 mvn clean package spring-boot:run
 ```
 <p> The POST endpoint <b>http://localhost:8085/generate_and_deploy</b> generates and deploys a dmn file in a running Camunda process engine.</p>
 <p>The dmn rules are generated on the fly using external variables.
-This can be enhanced to obtain the data fetched from the database.</p>
+This can be enhanced to obtain the data fetched from a database.</p>

 <p>To test whether the rules are working correctly, hit the POST endpoint <b>http://localhost:8080/run_decisions/dynamic_dmn</b></p>
 Sample request body: